 Two-Week Instrument Rated Pilot

-Earning your Instrument Rating in a compressed timeframe is a tremendous benefit.
+Earning your Instrument Rating in a compressed timeframe has tremendous benefits.
 Practicing daily allows you to become a natural at piloting under IFR conditions because you're building motor skills and muscle memory daily.
 Fly Around Alaska trains to mastery in IMC and not just proficiency.
 You will be held to the highest of standards, all while training in a structured environment to maximize your time.
-In our Accelerated Instrument Rating Program we train daily, accomplishing the training in under two weeks.
+In our Accelerated Instrument Rating Program we train daily, accomplishing the training in just about two weeks (14 days).

 Pilots planning on pursuing a professional piloting career or private pilots who don’t want to be limited to flying in only VFR conditions will need an instrument rating.
 Commercial pilots without an instrument rating are very limited in their career options.
 A cost effective and time efficient solution, our accelerated training builds stamina and retention in a very short amount of time.